Sc4tm4N/school/Security of Computer Systems/Web Security - 3rd Major Task/README.md

 # Web Security - 3rd Major Task

 Site was a django app, most security systems were turned on.
 The bug was simply by design.
-Messages was purely inserted from db and it was possible to run custom script if you uploaded avatar .png and then used it as .js.
+Messages were purely inserted from db and it was possible to run custom script if you uploaded avatar .png and then used it as .js.
 Steps:
 * write .js with code you want to execute
 * change it's name to .png
 * upload it as your avatar
-* send message to someone containg: <script src="<link to your avatar>"></script>
+* send message to bsk_master (1 trusted account) containg: <script src="link on site to your avatar"></script>
-* wait for flague
+* wait for flague (bsk master receives prepared msg, reads, asks admin for flague, then sends it back to you) Was done on user 'Jolanta'.

 ## Content (in Polish):